 Uruguay travel blog by Mark Berman -

-» View Photoset (61 Photos)
+» View Photoset (36 Photos)

 The heart of gaucho country in northern Uruguay, Tacuarembo is also the birthplace of tango legend Carlos Gardel.
+On 2 occasions

-I came here to explore the city and to visit the Carlos Gardel Museum in Valle Eden (Eden Valley).
+I have been here to explore the city and to visit the Carlos Gardel Museum in Valle Eden (Eden Valley).
+The first time I

-another bus 1hr north to Paso de los Tores.
+left Montevideo by bus north for 2hrs to Durazno.
+Then another bus 1hr north to Paso de los Tores.
 From here it is 1hr 30mins on a

 Like most cities in Uruguay that

 for a dingy room for 2 without a bathroom.
 Uruguay hotel owners need to have a careful think about their prices - do they

 want people to visit and recommend their cities and stay more than 1 night or not?

 Walk Around the Center

 to the center from here, walk west over the bridge and 4 blocks more to the main square - Plaza 19 de Abril.
 The plaza

-is big, it has tree-lined walkways on the corners leading into a huge open courtyard in the middle, a statue of
+is big, it has tree-lined walkways on the corners leading into a huge open courtyard in the middle.
+A statue of Artigas

 stands at one end of the courtyard.
 On the street on the other side of the plaza is the attractive stone church - Catedral

 de San Fructuoso built in 1899, it's a national historical monument.
 I believe it is also known as Iglesia de la Santa Cruz.

 Within a couple of blocks from here are 2 museums, Museo del Indio y del Gaucho (Indian and Gaucho Museum) and Museo

 Geociencias (Geosciences Museum).
 4 blocks away is Plaza Cristobal Colon, a shady plaza with many trees and a bust

-of Christopher Columbus, the plaza is not that flash really.
+of Christopher Columbus, the plaza is not that flash.
 I am a bit of a plaza freak sometimes and wanted to see the

 other of Tacuarembo's 3 plazas - Plaza Bernabe Rivera, 6 blocks walk.
 Along the way more horses and carts and locals

 trees and central area.
 There are monuments to J.P.
 Varela (1845-1879) - an educator and Dr. Ivo Ferreira Bueno (1888-1970).